akka/akka-http/docs/src/main/paradox/implications-of-streaming-http-entity.md

 ## Server-Side handling of streaming HTTP Entities

-Similarly as with the Client-side, HTTP Entities are directly linked to Streams which are fed by the underlying TCP connection.
-Thus, if request entities remain not consumed, the server will back-pressure the connection, expecting that the user-code will eventually decide what to do with the incoming data.
+HTTP Entities of a request are directly linked to Streams fed by the underlying TCP connection.
+Thus, if request entities remain not consumed, the server will back-pressure the connection, expecting the user-code to eventually decide what to do with the incoming data.

-Note that some directives force an implicit `toStrict` operation, such as @scala[`entity(as[String])`]@java[`entity(exampleUnmarshaller, example -> {})`] and similar ones.
+The most common use-case is to consume the request entity using directives such as `BasicDirectives.extractDataBytes`.
+Some directives force an implicit `toStrict` operation, such as @scala[`entity(as[String])`]@java[`entity(exampleUnmarshaller, example -> {})`].

 ### Consuming the HTTP Request Entity (Server)

-The simplest way of consuming the incoming request entity is to simply transform it into an actual domain object, for example by using the @ref[entity](routing-dsl/directives/marshalling-directives/entity.md) directive:
+The simplest way of consuming the incoming request entity is to transform it into an actual domain object, for example by using the @ref[entity](routing-dsl/directives/marshalling-directives/entity.md) directive:

 Scala